grab/engineering-blog/_posts/2019-07-03-catwalk-serving-machine-learning-models-at-scale.md

 Kubernetes then allocates Tensorflow Serving pods to the cluster with the number of pods according to the value defined in deployment resource.
 Pods can be allocated to any node inside the cluster, Kubernetes makes sure that the node it allocates a pod into has sufficient resources that the pod needs.
 In case there is no node that has sufficient resources, we can easily scale out the cluster by adding new nodes into it.

 In order for the rules defined inthe ingressresource to work, the cluster must have an ingress controller running, which is what guided our choice of [the load balancer](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/).
-What an ingress controller does is simple: it keeps checking the ingressresource, creates a load balancer and defines rules based on rules in the ingressresource.
+What an ingress controller does is simple: it keeps checking the ingress resource, creates a load balancer and defines rules based on rules in the ingress resource.
 Once the load balancer is configured, it will be able to redirect incoming requests to the Tensorflow Serving pods.

 That’s it!
 We have a scalable Tensorflow Serving application that serves a model through a load balancer!
 In order to serve another model, all we need to do is to deploy the same set of resources but with the model’s S3 url and HTTP endpoint.